vinod-kayartaya/EV-AUG-2022/Operating-System-Concepts/Readme.md

 -   tree
     -   ubuntu (and few other linux) command
     -   displays the files and folders in a visual tree style

+# Assignment for Day 2

+### Please do a bit of research and address the following questions:

+Explain the following in detail:

+1. the difference between Multiprogramming, multitasking, multithreading and multiprocessing
+1. the difference between 32-bit and 64-bit operating systems
+1. the **Paging** concept in Operating Systems
+1. Virtual Memory in Operating System
+1. Memory segmentation
+1. Unix file system and important directories in Unix file system

+_Note: Draw block diagrams where ever best needed_